 Reminder phrases included her emotional responses, such as anxiety, resentment and anger, along with statements that might trigger those emotions to help her tune in to the issues.

 I’m worried about my knee

 He doesn’t understand

 Anger at myself for not standing up for me

 I’m compromising myself in order to avoid conflict

 I’m compromising myself to please him

 And I’m paying the price

-At this point, Mary realized that there is a deeper issue at play here.
+At this point, Mary realized that there was a deeper issue at play here.

-First, she realized that the anger and resentment she feels toward herself fuels the urge to overeat.
+First, she realized that the anger and resentment she felt toward herself fueled the urge to overeat.